bigskysoftware/htmx/www/api.md

 ### <a name="values"></a> Method -  [`htmx.values()`](#values)

-Returns the intput values that would resolve for a given element via the htmx value resolution mechanism
+Returns the input values that would resolve for a given element via the htmx value resolution mechanism

 ##### Parameters